Pristin: Pledis Girlz

-2017–2018: Debut, moderate success and Pristin V
+2017–2018: Debut, moderate success and Pristin V debut

 On March 2, 2017, Pledis Entertainment announced the group's debut through a teaser image.
 On March 21, Pristin debuted and released their first mini album Hi!
 Pristin, accompanied by the title track "Wee Woo".
 They became the first rookie girl group to perform their debut song on a live broadcast during Mnet Present.
 Pristin was also part of the line-up for the KCON festival held in Japan on May 19.
 On the same day, a remixed version of "Black Widow" was released as the album's second and final single, which was performed on a few music shows in order to conclude Hi Pristin's promotions.

 On June 3, they performed at the 2017 Dream Concert at the Seoul World Cup Stadium.
 Their second mini album Schxxl Out was released on August 23, along with the single "We Like".

-On October 12, it was announced that Kyla would take a break from the group's activities due to health issues.
+On October 12, it was announced that the youngest member Kyla would take a break from the group's activities due to health issues.
 She returned temporarily to the United States to focus on her recovery.

 On May 8, 2018, it was announced that Pristin would be debuting a sub-unit called Pristin V, consisting of members Nayoung, Roa, Eunwoo, Rena and Kyulkyung.
 Pristin V made their debut on May 28, 2018 with single album Like A V.

 2019: Disbandment

-On May 24, 2019, Pristin was officially disbanded.
+On May 24, 2019 after a year with very little group activities, Pristin was officially disbanded.
 Pledis Entertainment announced that while Kyulkyung, Yehana, and Sungyeon would stay with the company, the remaining seven (Xiyeon, Rena, Roa, Kyla, Nayoung, Yuha, and Eunwoo) would be departing.